Apple Logo

 • Which faculty or department are you from on campus?

-• What is one thing they hope to get out of the workshop?
+• What is one thing you hope to get out of the workshop today?

-6. Positive Feedback: Give positive feedback to participants as often as you can.
+6. Positive Feedback: Throughout the workshop, give positive feedback to participants as often as you can.
 This is particularly important for learners who are struggling or in introductory workshops where learners are still mastering the basics.
 Positive feedback for novices is a much more effective motivator than critiques or negative feedback.

 NEXT STEP: Summary & Quick Tips